mzw22/kber/README.md

 Dixit, T., Apostol, A.L., Chen, K.-C., Fulford, A.J.C., Town, C.P. & Spottiswoode, C.N.
 (2022) Visual complexity of egg patterns predicts egg rejection according to Weber’s law. _Proceedings of the Royal Society B: Biological Sciences_.
 289 (1978), 20220710. [doi:10.1098/rspb.2022.0710.](https://doi.org/10.1098/rspb.2022.0710)

-This package aims to help researchers conduct similar analysis, in experiments which involve discriminating between two stimuli of different magnitudes.
+This R package aims to help researchers conduct similar analysis, in experiments which involve discriminating between two stimuli of different magnitudes.

 ## Quantifying the magnitude effect
 The ability to discriminate between stimuli often depends on both the absolute and relative differences between two stimuli.
 This can be summarised with this equation (modified from Dixit et al. 2022):